iMiebaka/Whatsapp_full_clone/README.md

 Warning: This app is not a production

 This project is a Whatsapp clone using JavaScript and Python </br>
-The python framework used in this build in Django
+The python framework used in this build is Django

-Install Redis on Linux/ Unix (Version >=6)
+Install Redis on Linux/Unix (Version >=6)
 ```shell
 sudo apt update
 sudo apt-get install redis-server